 # 8 Boulder Canyon

-I live part way up Boulder Canyon and as a result have climbed everything within my ability a million times over.
+I live part way up Boulder Canyon and as a result, have climbed everything within my ability a million times over.
 In spite of that, I can still say that Boulder canyon is an excellent place to climb and many of the routes are truly classic.
-There are multiple crags all along the canyon corridor facing all directions making it possible to climb year round if you follow the sun.
-Located minutes from downtown Boulder, this area is definitely a favorite for the locals and you can expect crowds at every single area on a nice day.
+There are multiple crags all along the canyon corridor facing all directions making it possible to climb year-round if you follow the sun.
+Located minutes from downtown Boulder, this area is definitely a favorite for the locals and you can expect crowds in every single area on a nice day.

 Three of my favorite routes at Boulder Canyon: